Margaret Rudin: Murder and investigation

-found in Lake Mead and was traced back to Ron Rudin.
+found in Lake Mead, and was traced back to Ron Rudin.
 The handgun was later confirmed to be the murder weapon.
 Ron Rudin had reported the gun missing in 1988, shortly after he married Margaret.

 Flight, arrest, and trial

-On April 18, 1997, the grand jury handed down a murder indictment against Margaret Rudin, but by this time, she had left the state.
-She spent the next 31 months in hiding until she was arrested in Massachusetts in November 1999 and was extradited to Nevada to face murder charges in the death of her husband.
+On April 18, 1997, the grand jury handed down a murder indictment against Margaret Rudin, but by then she had left the state.
+She spent the next 31 months in hiding.
+She was arrested in Massachusetts in November 1999, and was extradited to Nevada to face murder charges in the death of her husband.

 Margaret Rudin went on trial on March 2, 2001.
 Her defense claimed that her husband was killed due to illegal activities he was involved in.
 The prosecutor argued she had killed her husband to prevent him from divorcing her and losing what she would inherit from his estate.
-She was found guilty on May 2, 2001, and on August 31 she was sentenced to life in prison with the possibility of parole after 20 years.
+She was found guilty on May 2, 2001, and later sentenced to life in prison, with the possibility of parole after 20 years.